 SpeakWrite™ Course Certification ProcessDoes your course already emphasize effective communication?
 Does at least 35% of the course grade assess your students' abilities to speak or write effectively?
 Does your course also emphasize a process-based approach to learning where students have opportunities to receive feedback and revise their work?
 If so, consider submitting your course for SpeakWrite™ certification.

-Expect a response to your SpeakWrite course submission within 10-15 working days [ Note: Brand new courses will still need go through the usual Senate process for approval.
+Expect a response to your SpeakWrite course submission within 20 working days or less.
+The SpeakWrite Advisory Board typically reviews courses once each month. [ Note: Brand new courses will still need go through the usual Senate process for approval.
 Once a new course has Senate approval, departments can then apply for College-level designation as a SpeakWrite course.]

 Step 1: Provide Brief Context in an Email to SpeakWrite@mail.wvu.edu.

 - SUBJECT LINE: The course name and number (e.g. ENGL 301 for SpeakWrite Certification)

 - QUESTION 1: Is the course intended for majors only or will it be available to students outside the major?